chopinrlz/powerpass/docs/usage.md

-# Incorporating PowerPass into your Scripts
+# Usage
-#### _Revised: May 5, 2024_
+#### _Revised: May 6, 2024_
 Service accounts and other non-interactive logins can access credentials you store for them.
 And of course you can always user PowerPass with your own login, too.
-Login to the system with your service account, deploy PowerPass, and use `Write-PowerPassSecret` to store a credential for that service account.
+Login to the system with your account, or the service account you use for automation, deploy PowerPass, and use `Write-PowerPassSecret` to store a credential for that account.

-**The credentials you store while logged in as that service account will only be accessible to that same service account.**
+### **_The credentials you store while logged in will only be accessible to that same account._**

 The PowerPass module, Lockers, keys, and salts are all contained within the user's profile directory and everything is encrypted.
-The [README](https://github.com/chopinrlz/powerpass?tab=readme-ov-file#powerpass) file explains all of this is detail.
+The [How It Works](https://chopinrlz.github.io/powerpass/readme-cont) article explains the technical workings in detail.
 To incorporate PowerPass into your scritps and modules, follow these examples.

+## Reading and Writing Secrets
+* To read a secret from PowerPass use the `Read-PowerPassSecret` cmdlet.
+* To write a secret into PowerPass use the `Write-PowerPassSecret` cmdlet.
+* To remove a secret from PowerPass use the `Remove-PowerPassSecret` cmdlet.

+## Reading and Writing Files
+* To get the list of files in PowerPass use the `Get-PowerPassAttachments` cmdlet.
+* To read a file from PowerPass use the `Read-PowerPassAttachment` cmdlet.
+* To write a file into PowerPass use the `Write-PowerPassAttachment` cmdlet.
+* To remove a file from PowerPass use the `Remove-PowerPassAttachment` cmdlet.
+* To add multiple files to PowerPass at once from disk use the `Add-PowerPassAttachment` cmdlet.
+* To export multiple files from PowerPass back to disk use the `Export-PowerPassAttachment` cmdlet.

+## Back Up, Restore, and Maintenance
+* To export a copy of all your secrets and files use the `Export-PowerPassLocker` cmdlet.
+* To import secrets and files previously exported use the `Import-PowerPassLocker` cmdlet.
+* To erase all secrets and files from PowerPass use the `Clear-PowerPassLocker` cmdlet.
+* To rotate your PowerPass Locker keys use the `Update-PowerPassKey` cmdlet.

+## Utilities
+* To generate a random password use the `New-PowerPassRandomPassword` cmdlet.
+* To get PowerPass information use the `Get-PowerPass` cmdlet.

+## Full Cmdlet Reference
+1. For the AES edition: [PowerPass AES Cmdlet Reference](https://chopinrlz.github.io/powerpass/aes-cmdlet-ref)
+2. For the DP API edition: [PowerPass DP API Cmdlet Reference](https://chopinrlz.github.io/powerpass/dpapi-cmdlet-ref)

+# Getting Secrets from KeePass
+* To open a KeePass database use the `Open-PowerPassDatabase` cmdlet.
+* Pipe or pass the output to `Get-PowerPassSecret` to fetch secrets from the KeePass database.

+## Storing KeePass Database Passwords
+If you are opening KeePass databases which use master passwords or key files, you can store these passwords and even the key files as well in PowerPass to keep them secure.

-## Automating Access to Active Directory
+# Use Case: Automating Access to Active Directory
 One of the most common scenarios is automating access to Active Directory.
 Configuring a script to run with Domain Admin permissions is risky as the script must have access to highly privileged credentials.
 To ensure these credentials are not compromised, you can store them with PowerPass in an encrypted locker.

 ### Setup the PowerPass Locker
 1. First, determine which `logon account` you plan to use to run the script.
 2. Login to the computer with this account and deploy `PowerPass` using the `Deploy-PowerPass.ps1` script provided with the release.